PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Shell Layer and Tag

-*2.* If you remember, when we setup the tank we gave it a sorting layer.
+*2.* If you remember, when we set up the tank we gave it a sorting layer.
 Now we'll do the same for this shell.
 We'll also need to tag this shell ‘Shell’ and use the tags to detect collisions between the tank and shells.

 ![](img/RTGame/14.png)

 ### Box-Collider and Rigidbody

 *4.* Next, we need a *BoxCollider2D* component and a *Rigidbody2D* component.
 As with the tank, the rigidbody will have a gravity-scale of zero.
-Other than that you don’t need to change any attributes.
+Other than that, you don’t need to change any attributes.

 ### Bouncy Material